2023 Creator Economy Statistics: Everything You Need To Know

 Creators aren’t only posing in cute clothes on Instagram and doing silly TikTok dances.
 They’re also handling small businesses, which often demand them to be “on” at all hours of the day.

-Only 6% of amateur creators—the ones with one year of experience or less—earn over $10,000 annually.
-35% of beginners have monetized but aren’t making enough to quit their day jobs.
+Only 6% of amateur creators earn over $10,000 annually.
+35% of beginners are monetized but aren’t making enough to quit their day jobs.

 Creator Economy Demographics

 The creator economy rose exponentially between 2020 and 2022.
-According to Adobe’s ‘Creators In The Creator Economy’ global study, over 165 million people have started producing their content since 2020.
+In fact, over 165 million people have started producing their content since 2020.

 The content economy is bigger than most imagined, even a decade ago.
 In this generation, it has become a significant source of income for many people.